kyma-project/telemetry-manager/docs/user/04-metrics.md

 - Option 3: Reduce emitted metrics in your applications.

 ### Gateway Throttling

+Symptom: In the MetricPipeline status, the `TelemetryFlowHealthy` condition has status **GatewayThrottling**.

 Cause: Gateway cannot receive metrics at the given rate.